openvinotoolkit/openvino/docs/articles_en/about-openvino/performance-benchmarks.rst

 * OpenVINO Model Server performance results are based on release 2023.3, as of February 13, 2024.

 The results may not reflect all publicly available updates.
-Intel technologies’ features and benefits depend on system configuration and may require enabled hardware, software, or service activation.
+Intel technologies' features and benefits depend on system configuration and may require enabled hardware, software, or service activation.
 Learn more at intel.com, or from the OEM or retailer.

 See configuration disclosure for details.
 No product can be absolutely secure.